Nuthouse01/PMX-VMD-Scripting-Tools/README.txt

 Also thanks to [FelixJones on Github](https://gist.github.com/felixjones/f8a06bd48f9da9a4539f) for already exploring & documenting the PMX file structure!

 Thanks to the people who made PyInstaller for making a super easy way to build an .exe from a bunch of Python scripts, its a really neat tool you should check it out.
-The EXE files are so large because it contains the entire Python kernel + all needed libraries for that script. pyinstaller --onefile whatever.py
+The EXE files are so large because it contains the entire Python kernel + all needed libraries for that script. pyinstaller --onefile --noconsole whatever.py

 ###### Files:
 The following files should be included with this README: